spacewalk01/depth-anything-tensorrt/README.md

 cd Depth-Anything
 pip install -r requirements.txt
 ```
 2. Copy `dpt.py` to `<depth_anything_installpath>/depth_anything` folder.
-Here I only removed an unfreezing operation at the end of model's forward function to avoid conflicts with tensorrt.
+Here I only removed a squeeze operation at the end of model's forward function in dpt.py to avoid conflicts with tensorrt.
 3. Export the model to onnx format using `export_to_onnx.py`
 4. Installation TensorRT
 5. Build the project and run the depth_anything.exe